 - Just out in Nature: our paper describing single-molecule studies that revealed strikingly complex patterns of modulation of allostery in a disordered protein, providing a novel biophysical mechanism for tunable cellular function.
 Congratulations to Allan and our collaborators Peter Wright and Josephine Ferreon.
 See the paper.
 Highlighted in Nature News and Views, Chemical and Engineering News, Cell (Leading Edge Select), Faculty of 1000, and TSRI News and Views.

-- Ashok to give a keynote lecture at the 2013 Chemical Biophysics Symposium (University of Toronto), invited lectures at the “Physics and Biology of Strongly Fluctuating Proteins” Symposium (University of Maryland) and the Scripps Research Faculty Lecture Series, a Physical Chemistry Seminar (University of Wisconsin, Madison), and a Plenary Lecture at the 2014 Conference on Isolated Biomolecules and Biomolecular Interactions (France).
+- Ashok to give a keynote lecture at the 2013 Chemical Biophysics Symposium (University of Toronto), invited lectures at the “Physics and Biology of Strongly Fluctuating Proteins” Symposium (University of Maryland) and the Scripps Research Faculty Lecture Series, and a Physical Chemistry Seminar (University of Wisconsin, Madison).

 - Our recent paper directly tests a hypothesis of counteraction between the effects of opposing chemical chaperones on the structural features of α-synuclein.
 The paper is slated to appear in a special issue of PNAS on the chemical physics of protein folding.